Janiczek/lamdera-graphqlike/README.md

 For a simple usage example look at the `src/` directory.
 It's a kind of a multiplayer Counter example, with an online user count and leaderboard tracked automatically.
 (Check out the lack of leaderboard derivation+sending in the `updateFromFrontend` `Increment` branch!)

 For a more involved example look at the `example-game/` directory, though for it to actually run (with `lamdera live`), you'll probably have to replace the contents of `src/` with it.

+## Code organization:

+- `Graphqlike.backend`: a replacement for `Lamdera.backend`
+- `Graphqlike.sendSubscriptionData`
+    - a way to trigger the computation of queries and sending of data to frontends manually as a Cmd
+    - handy for `ClientConnected` BackendMsg when we want to hydrate it for the first time.
+- `Graphqlike.Sub.query`: a specification of what query to run, in reaction to what Msgs, and how to send the results to the frontend
+- `Graphqlike.Sub.fireOnlyAfterSpecificBackendMsgs`, `Graphqlike.Sub.fireOnlyAfterSpecificToBackendMsgs`: a way to skip computation of a query if you're sure some Msgs can't affect it
+- `Query`: a computation (roughly `BackendModel -> a`).
+All the usual applicative/monadic combinator goodies are present.
+Can be ran with `Query.run`.